Photo Source: Anonymous

 The majority of Southwestern Huishui Miao villages are animists, with altars and incense boxes located inside their homes.
 They do not worship idols, however.
 Marriages, funerals, and major festivals are presided over by Miao men who fill the traditional role of spirit priest.

-Few Southwestern Huishui Miao have ever been exposed to the Christian message and no ministries are known to be focusing on them.
+Few Southwestern Huishui Miao have ever been exposed to the gospel message and there are no known ministries focused on them.